Ranking the Biggest & Smallest NHL Arenas

 (AP photo / Daily Herald, Steve Lundy)

-NHL arenas are all very different shapes and sizes.
+NHL arenas come in all shapes and sizes.
 No two barns look the same, sound the same, or feel the same when you are inside.

 Below is a ranking of the biggest and smallest NHL arenas based on their maximum capacity.